Meet the Staff Members

 Nathan Richie | Director

-Doug began working for GHM in 2009 and coordinates social media, marketing, publications, membership and development.
+Doug began working for GHM&P in 2009 and coordinates membership, marketing, publications, social media, and development.
 Previously, he managed fundraising for the Colorado Mountain Club and was the Assistant Editor of their Trail & Timberline magazine.
 He also participated in the culminating years of a decade-long effort to create Golden’s American Mountaineering Museum.
 Doug’s history roots began with a late ‘90s project to secure an endangered Lewis and Clark campsite, resulting in a new 15-acre Montana state park.
 An avid outdoorsman, Doug has also worked as a rock climbing guide in Colorado and as the Assistant Manager of the Yosemite Mountaineering School.
 He received his Bachelor of Science in Natural Resource Management, Environmental Education and Interpretation, from the University of Wisconsin-Stevens Point in 1994.